VCAD’s Interior Design program provides industry-relevant training that will prepare you for this highly rewarding profession.

 VCAD's Interior Design program allows you to develop a skill set that compliments your creative vision so you can excel in interior design.
 The program introduces students to design principles, colour theory, space planning, drafting and industry-standard software.

 Students learn to create beautiful and effective residential, commercial, industrial and public space designs and layouts.
-Graduates of this program will have developed a portfolio to showcase their designs and will be prepared to enter a career as an interior designer, planner, project manager or design consultant.
+Graduates of this program will have developed a portfolio to showcase their designs and will be prepared to enter a career as an interior designer, residential designer, furniture designer, or decorator.

 - Interior Designer